iTwin/bis-schemas/Domains/2-DisciplinePhysical/StructuralPhysical/StructuralPhysical.remarks.md

 Applications, services and components should never create instances of this class.
 Use `PhysicalModel` instead.

 ### StructuralElement
-The abstract class `StructuralElement` is the generalization of structural member.
+The abstract class `StructuralElement` is the generalization of `StructuralMember`.

 Equivalent to [IfcStructuralItem](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcStructuralItem.htm).

 ### StructuralMember
 The class `StructuralMember` is the base class of all structural items.
-This class is not abstract and could be used to define any genral element, but it is recommended to use any defined subclass if available.
+This class is not abstract and could be used to define any general element, but it is recommended to use any defined subclass if available. `StructuralMember` instances must be contained in `PhysicalModels`.

 Classification of `StructuralMember` instances can be achieved via instances of `StructuralMemberType`.